Cake pops make a fun treat for kids' parties, cake sales and school fetes. Find recipes for red velvet cake pops, chocolate cake pops and more.

 Chocolate cake and Nutella® combine for irresistibly moreish cake pops!
 Perfect for a party, you can coat and decorate these cake pops any way you like.

-Delicious little cake pops that are so easy to make.
-No special equipment is needed.
+Delicious little cake pops made of uncooked Christmas pudding.
+They are easy to make and no special equipment is needed other than lolly sticks.
 These cake pops make lovely gifts and are ideal for people who find Christmas pudding too heavy, especially children who love the little cake pops.

 These chocolate brownie cake pops are gloriously fudgy and rich.
 First you bake brownies, then you have fun forming balls and dipping in chocolate.
 You can decorate however you like!
 Perfect for food gifts or kids parties.